drogel/recursive_clock/README.md

 A clock face app built with Flutter.
 It's a clock hand, inside a clock hand, inside a clock hand!

+As of Flutter's 1.13.6 beta release, Recursive Clock also runs on web browsers!
+[Recursive Clock on github.io](https://drogel.github.io/recursive_clock_web/#/)

 ## About Recursive Clock